aesthetic-suite/framework/docs/formats/web/css-in-js.md

 - `web-js` for JavaScript using ECMA modules.
 - `web-cjs` for JavaScript using CommonJS.

-This format is different from other CSS-like formats, as it _does not_ generate a list of variables (design tokens), but instead generates a design system and theme hierarchy composed of classes.
+This format is different from other CSS-like formats, as it _does not_ generate a standard list of variables (design tokens), but instead generates a design system and theme hierarchy composed of classes.
 This layer is powered by the [@aesthetic/system](../../packages/system/README.md) package.

 For the remainder of this documentation, we'll use TypeScript as our format.